Muditha-Kumara/IntelligentDevices/README.md

 ## Quick start (development)

-1. Install Arduino IDE or PlatformIO and ESP32 board packages.
+1. Install PlatformIO.
 2. Install required libraries (MQTT client, sensor drivers).
-3. Open firmware example (to be provided) and update Wi‑Fi / MQTT settings.
+3. Open the firmware and update Wi‑Fi / MQTT settings in `src/Config.h`.
-4. Build and flash to Arduino Opla kit.
+4. Build and flash to the Arduino Opla kit using PlatformIO.
-5. Open serial monitor to observe logs and telemetry.
+5. Open the serial monitor to observe logs and telemetry.

 ## Demonstration flow (short)